datopian/datahub/site/content/blog/markdowndb-basics-tutorial-2023.md

 Since we're using ES6 modules, we also need to add `"type": "module"` to our `package.json` file.

 Before we run the above script, we need to make sure that the `dbPath` variable is pointing to our `markdown.db` file.
 If you want to store the database outside of your project folder, you can update the `dbPath` variable to point to the correct location.
-If you want to have it inside your project folder, you can copy it there, or simply re-run the `npx @flowershow/markdowndb <path-to-markdown-folder>` command from within your project folder.
+If you want to have it inside your project folder, you can copy it there, or simply re-run the `npx mddb` <path-to-markdown-folder>` command from within your project folder.

 Now, let's run the script: